zacharysgoldberg/To-Do-App/README.md

 ## Design

-FastAPI backend, bootstrap frontend, PostgreSQL with SQLAlchemy, Alembic, Nginx as a reverse proxy, Docker, and Kubernetes deployment manifests.
+FastAPI backend, bootstrap frontend, PostgreSQL with SQLAlchemy, Alembic, Nginx as a reverse proxy, Docker, and Kubernetes manifests.

 ## Hosted on AWS